 From what I can tell, this is a great resource.
 For anyone that follows the CDC on a regular basis, this is a must-have.
 I think it would be interesting if the CDC would add some kind of notification system — if there’s an outbreak of illness or disease on someone’s area, they would be instantly notified.
 That could end up causing widespread panic, but I think it could be a great feature.
 Overall though, I wish I could download this app to my phone, because it does have a lot of different functions.

-As I mentioned, this is a free app available for both Android and iOS devices.
+As I mentioned, this is a free app available for both and iOS devices.

 January 14, 2013 I Written By